cbracken/new-install/freebsd_install.md

    find your public key in `~/.ssh/id_rsa.pub` on the existing host you want to connect from.
-1. Edit `/etc/ssh/sshd_config` to disable password-based authentication, and allow only key-based authentication by commenting out the `PasswordAuthentication yes` line.
+1. Edit `/etc/ssh/sshd_config` to disable password-based authentication, and allow only key-based authentication by setting `PasswordAuthentication` and `ChallengeResponseAuthentication` to `no`.
 1. Restart the sshd server to pick up the config change.
    ```
    sudo service sshd restart